landoskape/syd/docs/source/index.rst

 - Python 3.9+ (it might work on older versions but it isn't tested on them!)
 - matplotlib
-- ipywidgets (for Jupyter notebook support)
+- ipywidgets
-- ipympl (for Jupyter notebook support)
+- ipympl
-- ipykernel (for Jupyter notebook support)
+- ipykernel
-- flask (for web deployment)
+- flask

 .. toctree::